-An unrelated third party owns an approximate 33% tenancy in common interest in one property located in Somerset, NJ with approximately 64,000 rentable square feet, and we own the remaining 67% tenancy in common interest in this property.
-The portion of this property's net income (loss) not attributable to us of \$68 and (\$51) for the year ended December 31, 2023 and the period from February 25, 2022 (the date of acquisition) to December 31, 2022, respectively, is reported as net loss attributable to noncontrolling interest in our consolidated statements of comprehensive income (loss).
+An unrelated third party owns an approximate 33% tenancy in common interest in one property located in Somerset, New Jersey with approximately 64,000 rentable square feet, and we own the remaining approximate 67% tenancy in common interest in this property.
+The tenancy in common made cash distributions to the unrelated third party investor of \$326 and \$225 for the years ended December 31, 2024 and 2023, respectively.
+As of December 31, 2024, the tenancy in common had total assets of \$10,427 and total liabilities of \$217.